Stocks sink as omicron, rate worries rattle Wall Street

 NEW YORK (AP) — Already unnerved by the newest coronavirus variant, Wall Street's losses deepened on Tuesday after the head of the Federal Reserve said it will consider shutting off its support for financial markets sooner than expected.

-An end to the purchases would open the door for the Fed to raise short-term interest rates from their record low of nearly zero, diluting one of the main propellants that's sent stocks to record heights.
-Short-term Treasury yields almost immediately flipped from losses to gains following Powell’s remarks, as investors moved up their expectations for the Fed’s first rate hike.
+An end to the purchases would open the door for the Fed to raise short-term interest rates from their record low of nearly zero.
+That in turn would dilute a major propellant that's sent stocks to record heights and swatted away concerns about an overly pricey market.
+As investors moved up their expectations for the Fed's first rate hike following Powell's remarks, yields on short-term Treasurys rose.

 People are also reading…

-The Nasdaq composite was down 1.8% after earlier holding up better than the rest of the market.
-Higher interest rates tend to hurt stocks that are seen as expensive relative to their profits and that are banking on big profit growth far in the future.
+The Nasdaq composite was down 1.3% after earlier holding up better than the rest of the market.
+Higher interest rates tend to hurt stock prices broadly, but they hit hardest on those seen as the most expensive or banking on big profit growth the furthest in the future.
 Such companies play a bigger role in the Nasdaq than other indexes.

 The whammy on interest rates came after stocks were already weak in the morning due to concerns about how badly the fast-spreading omicron variant of the coronavirus may hit the global economy.

-The CEO of Moderna predicted existing COVID-19 vaccines will be less effective with omicron than earlier variants, he said in an interview with the Financial Times.
+The CEO of Moderna predicted in an interview with the Financial Times that existing COVID-19 vaccines may be less effective with omicron than earlier variants.
 Regeneron also said Tuesday that its monoclonal antibody treatment may have reduced effectiveness on omicron.

-Much is left to be determined about the variant, including how much damage it will do the global economy by slowing down already gummed-up supply chains or scaring people away from stores.
-The uncertainty has sent Wall Street through jagged up-and-down jolts as governments tightened restrictions in hopes of slowing its spread.
+Much is left to be determined about the variant, including how much it may slow already gummed-up supply chains or scare people away from stores.
+That uncertainty has sent Wall Street through jagged up-and-down jolts as investors struggle to handicap how much economic damage omicron will ultimately do.

+“There will be heightened volatility around any piece of information,” said Kristina Hooper, chief global market strategist at Invesco.
+She said markets will likely remain cautious "before we know more.”

-The S&P 500 sank 2.3% Friday for its worst loss for February, only to rise 1.3% Monday as investors reconsidered whether the reaction was overdone.
-Tuesday’s loss for the market has the S&P 500 on pace for one of its 10 worst days of the year.
+The S&P 500 sank 2.3% Friday for its worst loss for February, only to rise 1.3% Monday as investors reconsidered whether the reaction was overdone, before giving way to Tuesday's loss.

-One measure of nervousness in the stock market jumped 20%, nearing its level from Friday, when it touched its highest point since March.
+One measure of nervousness in the stock market jumped almost 16% after nearing its level from Friday, when it touched its highest point since March.
 Much of the rise occurred after Powell began speaking.

-Gold usually does well when fear among investors is rising, but its price flipped from a gain to a loss of 0.5%.
+Gold usually does well when fear among investors is rising, but its price slipped 0.4%.
 Higher interest rates could reduce the appeal of gold, which doesn’t pay its holders any interest.

 Crude oil prices slid with concerns that a global economy weakened by omicron would burn less fuel.
-Benchmark U.S. crude dropped 7.2% to $64.90 per barrel and touched its lowest level in three months.
-Brent crude, the international standard, fell 6%.
+Benchmark U.S. crude dropped 5.1% and touched its lowest level in three months.
+Brent crude, the international standard, fell 5.9%.

 If omicron does ultimately do heavy damage to the global economy, it could put the Federal Reserve in a difficult spot.
 Usually, the central bank will lower interest rates, which encourages borrowers to spend more and investors to pay higher prices for stocks.

-The subsequent losses for stocks Tuesday were widespread, with more than 95% of the big stocks in the S&P 500 lower.
+The subsequent losses for stocks Tuesday were widespread, with nearly 95% of the big stocks in the S&P 500 lower.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.